michael-collins/feeling-responsive/collections/_assignments/project-2.md

 #### About the theme:

+In the film, Five Obstructions, Lars von Trier, a friend and former student of famed but reclusive filmmaker, Jorgen Leth, challenges Leth to get back into filmmaking by asking him to re-produce his film, the "Perfect Human," but with obstacles meant to encourage a creative response.

-An obstruction is simply a constraint or rule, but one conceived as a means to get you out of a comfort zone or habit.
+An **obstruction** is simply a constraint or rule, but one conceived as a means to get you out of a comfort zone or habit, an obstacle for growth.
 Open-ended creative projects are very difficult to produce because if you are able to do anything, then choosing what to do becomes an impossible burden, and many creative often fall into a rut where they start producing work they are comfortable with.
 Constraints allow a person to focus on solving a problem rather than spending time trying to understand what the problem is.
 However, you don't always have the luxury of getting handed constraints, and therefore the art of the task becomes about how you develop and choose your own constraints, or as we will refer to them, obstructions.

+While generally thought of a thing to hurt people, in the spirit of this project, **_a weapon is a vehicle designed to wedge in place an obstruction_**, and therefore, its role is relatively positive.
+In the film, the conversation between Lars von Trier and Jorgen Leth becomes the weapon that generates the obstructions used to create new films.

 #### Generating Obstructions:

+What is a behavior or loop that you find yourself stuck in?
+How can you use obstructions for force an uncomfortable change in habit?

-What is a **_thing_** (not a person) you love, are obsessed with, purchase or think about purchasing, or can't stop thinking about?
+What is some **_thing_** (not a person) you love, are obsessed with, purchase or think about purchasing, or can't stop thinking about?

 **Obstruction 1:** Include the thing in your animation.